 All of our laboratory, field and consultancy team hold degrees in Marine Biology or a related discipline as a minimum and a number are hold specialist qualifications gained through commercially endorsed power boat and Unmanned Aerial Vehicle (UAV) pilot training.
 We are also holders of a Permission for Commercial Operations (PfCO) granted by the Civil Aviation Authority (CAA) permitting us to conduct UAV works on a commercial basis.

 Our Marine Mammal Observers (MMO) and Passive Acoustic Monitoring (PAM) operators are members and/or committee members of the Marine Mammal Observer Association (MMOA) whilst a number of our Marine Consultants are affiliated to the Institute of Marine Engineering, Science & Technology (IMarEST) as members, Chartered Scientists and Chartered Marine Scientists.

 Health and Safety of our personnel and the conservation of the environment underpin all of our operations.
 We have industry leading HSE procedures aligned with ISO 9001, OHSAS 18001 and ISO 14001 standards and endeavour to maintain a culture where safety is seen as an equal to all other objectives.

-Our independent H&S consultant oversees all of our HSE systems to ensure we remain current and consistent with legal requirements but also surpass the minimum HSE expectations of our clients.
+Our NEBOSH certified HSE manager and independent H&S consultant oversee all of our HSE systems to ensure we remain current and consistent with legal requirements but also surpass the minimum HSE expectations of our clients.
 Our field team hold all industry standard offshore safety qualifications and medical certificates (BOSIET, STCW95, ENG1 and OGUK) meaning they are trained to internationally recognised standards.